statOmics/msqrob2tmt_paper/paper/msqrob2tmt_rebuttal.md

 As there are no repeats available for the spike-in studies, we have opted to plot the observed FDP at the nominal 5% FDR-level on the performance curves as an indication on how well a workflow can control the FDR.

-Note, that the FDP in a specific spike-in study is expected to deviate from the nominal 5% FDR-level by random chance as the FDR corresponds to the FDP we expect on average rather than the FDP for the single spike-in study.
+Note, that the FDP in a specific spike-in study is expected to deviate from the nominal 5% FDR-level by random chance, as the FDR corresponds to the FDP we expect on average rather than the FDP for the single spike-in study.

 However, severe deviations of the observed FDP and the nominal FDR level are unexpected and are indicative that a workflow provides poor FDR control as discussed in section 3.2: "These findings are further corroborated by the results at the 5% FDR level, shown in Figure 2 C. All msqrob2 workflows demonstrate high sensitivity and low FDP.
 Specifically, they recover between 143 - 175 DA hits (true positives,TP) for spike-in UPS proteins across all 6 pairwise comparisons while only reporting between 3 - 9 false positives (FP) for HeLa proteins.
 As a result, their FDP ranges between 2.1% - 5.1%, suggesting appropriate FDR control at the 5% level.
 The default msTrawler workflow, however, was only able to recover 142 TP and reported 14 FP, leading to an FDP of 9%.
 With our refactored import function this improved to 184 TP, 9 FP and an FDP of 4.7%.
 The summarisation-based workflows DEqMS and MSstatsTMT, reported 169 and 147 TP, respectively, with 39 and 11 FP, resulting in FDPs of 18.8% and 7%, respectively, suggesting improper FDR control by DEqMS."